dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 To specify the `write_disposition`, you can set it in the `pipeline.run` command.
 Let's change the write disposition to `merge`.
 In this case, `dlt` will deduplicate the data before loading them into the destination.

 To enable data deduplication, we also should specify a `primary_key` or `merge_key`, which will be used by `dlt` to define if two records are different.
 Both keys could consist of several columns. `dlt` will try to use `merge_key` and fallback to `primary_key` if it's not specified.
-To specify any hints about the data, including column types, primary keys, you can use the [`apply_hints` function](../general-usage/resource#set-table-name-and-adjust-schema).
+To specify any hints about the data, including column types, primary keys, you can use the [`apply_hints`](../general-usage/resource#set-table-name-and-adjust-schema) method.

 ```py
 import dlt